-While we are a commercial-stage biopharmaceutical company following our acquisition of the CTRM business, we have not yet generated significant revenues.
-We have incurred net losses each year since our inception in 1989, including net losses of \$15.6 million and \$29.5 million for the years ended December 31, 2013 and 2012, respectively, and \$6.0 million and \$10.6 million for the three and six months ended March 31, 2014 and June 30, 2014.
-As of June 30, 2014, we had \$7.3 million of cash and cash equivalents.
+As of March 31, 2014, we had \$8.8 million of cash and cash equivalents.
 This is not sufficient to sustain our operations for one year.
 In light of our financial position, we are evaluating strategic and financial opportunities in the short-term in order to maintain adequate liquidity through the coming year and beyond.
 While we have access to certain amounts of financing through an agreement with Lincoln Park Capital Fund, LLC (Lincoln Park), there are certain factors, such as volume of trading in our common stock, our stock price and the ability to terminate the agreement with notice, which limit the amount that can be raised in a short period of time through our agreement with Lincoln Park.
 Also, the integration of the recently acquired business with our existing business will require additional financing.
-We anticipate that we will incur certain nonrecurring charges in connection with the integration; however, we cannot identify the timing, nature and amount of all such charges as of the date of this registration statement.
+We anticipate that we will incur certain non-recurring charges in connection with the integration; however, we cannot identify the timing, nature and amount of all such charges as of the date of this registration statement.
 These costs along with the transaction costs that we incurred in connection with the negotiation and completion of the acquisition of the acquired business could materially affect our results of operations in the period in which such charges are recorded.
 In the longer term, we will need to raise additional funds in order to continue commercializing the products we acquired in connection with the acquisition of the acquired business, complete product development programs and complete clinical trials needed to market and commercialize our current product candidates.
 In addition, we expect to continue to incur significant operating expenses in connection with the operation of the acquired business, as we seek to, among other things, continue to develop our distribution network of third party distributors and independent sales professionals for the distribution of our products and product candidates and expand and protect our intellectual property portfolio for our products.
 We cannot be certain that such funding will be available on favorable terms, if at all.
-Some of the factors that will impact our ability to raise additional capital and our overall success include:

-- Our ability to successfully integrate the acquired business with our existing business and streamline its operations; - The rate and degree of progress for our product development;

-- Our ability to maintain our facility as an FDA compliant and validated product manufacturing facility; - The rate of regulatory approval to proceed with clinical trial programs; - The level of success achieved in clinical trials; - The requirements for marketing authorization from regulatory bodies in the United States and other countries; - The liquidity and market volatility of our equity securities; - Regulatory and manufacturing requirements and uncertainties; and - Technological developments by competitors.
+Some of the factors that will impact our ability to raise additional capital and our overall success include: our ability to successfully integrate the acquired business with our existing business and streamline its operations, the rate and degree of progress for our product development, our ability to maintain our facility as an FDA compliant and validated product manufacturing facility, the rate of regulatory approval to proceed with clinical trial programs, the level of success achieved in clinical trials, the requirements for marketing authorization from regulatory bodies in the United States and other countries, the liquidity and market volatility of our equity securities, regulatory and manufacturing requirements and uncertainties, technological developments by competitors, and other factors.
 If we cannot raise such funds, we will not be able to develop, manufacture or enhance products, take advantage of future opportunities, or respond to competitive pressures or unanticipated requirements, which would have a material adverse impact on our business, financial condition and results of operations.
 As a result of the need to raise additional capital and a net capital deficiency, there is uncertainty regarding our ability to maintain liquidity sufficient to operate our business effectively over at least the next twelve months, which raises substantial doubt as to our ability to continue as a going concern.
 The consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.